Gov. Wolf: $4 Million Awarded to Boost Economic Growth in Coal-Impacted Areas of Pennsylvania’s Appalachian Region

 A list of all awardee projects, and more information about the POWER initiative, is available on the Appalachian Regional Commission website.

-For more information about economic development programs in Pennsylvania or the Department of Community and Economic Development, visit the DCED website.
+For more information about economic development programs in Pennsylvania or the Department of Community and Economic Development, visit the DCED website, and be sure to stay up-to-date with all of our agency news on Facebook, Twitter, and LinkedIn.